 - Use practitioners and providers affiliated with your health plan for health care benefits and services, except where services are authorized or allowed by your health plan, or in the event of emergencies.

-- Be active, informed, and involved in your care, and ask questions when you do not understand your care or the payment for the care or what you are expected to do.
+- Be active, informed, and involved in your care, and ask questions when you do not understand your care, what you are expected to do, or the payment for the care.

-- Be considerate of other members, your health care team, and Kaiser Permanente.
-This includes arriving on time for appointments, and notifying staff if you cannot make it on time or if you need to reschedule.
+- Be considerate of other members, patients, and your health care team.
+This includes arriving on time for appointments, and notifying staff if you cannot make it on time or if you need to cancel.

 You may have additional rights under federal and state laws.